This post may contain affiliate links. Click for complete disclosures.

 - Mix the dry ingredients the day before. - Measuring out the dry ingredients is what takes the most time.
 Measuring and mixing this ahead of time means you just have to toss in the wet ingredients and bake when you want it.

-- Mix the casserole, place it in the baking dish, and cover it unbaked in the fridge overnight. - Mixing the full casserole ahead of time is not ideal, but it doesn't affect the texture too much to do so.
-Just make sure that you allow your baking dish to sit at room temperature, so you don't place a cold baking dish into a hot oven.
+- Mix the casserole, place it in the baking dish, and cover it unbaked in the fridge overnight. - Mixing the full casserole, except baking powder, ahead of time is not ideal, but it doesn't affect the texture too much to do so.
+Just make sure that you allow your baking dish to sit at room temperature, then add the baking powder just before cooking.
+Also, you don't place a cold baking dish into a hot oven.
 Doing so can increase the chances of the baking dish cracking.

 If you are short on oven space for Thanksgiving, I suggest baking this gluten-free corn casserole along with other side dishes after the turkey or ham has been removed from the oven and is resting.